StarRocks/starrocks/docs/sql-reference/sql-statements/Administration/ALTER SYSTEM.md

 > **CAUTION**
 >
-> Dropping a Broker nodes terminates the tasks currently running on it.
+> Dropping a Broker node terminates the tasks currently running on it.

   - Drop one or multiple Broker nodes with the same `broker_name`.